-All relevant development must contribute to the Green Network in accordance with the relevant Development Brief and the Council's Green Network Strategy supplementary planning guidance once adopted.
-This will include the provision of off-site Green Network measures where identified in the Green Network Strategy, and where relevant as set out in a Development Brief.
+All relevant development must contribute to the Green Network in accordance with the Council's Green Network Strategy as set out in supplementary planning guidance.
+This will include the provision of on and off site Green Network measures as identified in the Green Network Strategy, and where relevant as set out in a Development Brief.